starichkov/micronaut-micro-service/README.md

 - `POST /tags` - Create a new tag
 - `PATCH /tags/{id}` - Update a tag
 - `DELETE /tags/{id}` - Delete a tag

+### Health API

+- `GET /health` - Get application health status
+  - Returns a JSON object with the following structure:
+    ```json
+    {
+      "status": "UP",
+      "timestamp": 1234567890123,
+      "database": {
+        "status": "UP"
+      }
+    }
+    ```
+  - If the database is down, the response will include an error message and the overall status will be "DOWN"

 ## GraalVM build